zydou/arti/doc/dev/notes/memory-limit.md

   pub struct Participation {
 	id: PId,
 	// quota we have preemptively claimed for use by this Participation
-	// has been added to RawParticipationRecord.used
+	// has been added to PRecord.used
 	// but not yet returned by Participation.claim
 	//
 	// this arranges that most of the time we don't have to hammer a